Incremental Learning of Sparse Attention Patterns in Transformers: Abstract

 \section{Abstract}

-This paper introduces a high-order Markov chain task to investigate how transformers learn to integrate information from multiple past positions with varying statistical significance.
-We demonstrate that transformers learn this task incrementally: each stage is defined by the acquisition of specific information through sparse attention patterns.
-Notably, we identify a shift in learning dynamics from competitive, where heads converge on the most statistically dominant pattern, to cooperative, where heads specialize in distinct patterns.
-We model these dynamics using simplified differential equations that characterize the trajectory and prove stage-wise convergence results.
-Our analysis reveals that transformers ascend a complexity ladder by passing through simpler, misspecified hypothesis classes before reaching the full model class.
-We further show that early stopping acts as an implicit regularizer, biasing the model toward these simpler classes.
-These results provide a theoretical foundation for the emergence of staged learning and complex behaviors in transformers, offering insights into generalization for natural language processing and algorithmic reasoning.
+This paper studies simple transformers trained on a high-order Markov chain, where the model must incorporate information from multiple past positions, each with different statistical importance.
+We show that transformers learn the task incrementally, with each stage corresponding to learning how to copy information from a subset of positions via a sparse attention pattern.
+Notably, the learning dynamics transition from a competitive phase, where all heads focus on the statistically most important positions, to a cooperative phase, where different heads specialize in different patterns.
+We model these dynamics with simplified differential equations and prove stage-wise convergence of the resulting system.
+Functionally, these stages correspond to a sequence of increasingly expressive misspecified models, with the full model class reached only at the end.
+Overall, we give a theoretical account of how structured attention patterns and head specialization emerge in stages without an explicit curriculum, with implications for generalization in sequential tasks.